 The Institute should provide direction and leadership on policies concerning graduate students, and graduate students should be able to provide input on Institute policies affecting them.
 Institute committees which set graduate student policy should either have graduate student representatives or provide a mechanism for graduate student participation in relevant decisions.
 Student involvement in Institute committees is coordinated by the Graduate Student Council.

 As of April 2017, all MIT authors, including graduate students, have the ability to opt in to an open access license that grants the Institute nonexclusive permission to make the author’s scholarly articles available.
 Effectively, this allows the author to share scholarly work as needed for non-commercial purposes.

 Students who believe for any reason that they have been treated improperly are encouraged to raise their concerns.
-If resolution or discussion within the department is not possible, the student is encouraged to seek assistance from Institute resources responsible for conflict management.
+If resolution or discussion within the department is not possible, the student is encouraged to seek assistance from the Office of the Dean for Graduate Education or other Institute resources responsible for conflict management.
 If a satisfactory solution is not forthcoming, the student should follow the complaint resolution procedures described in MIT Policies and Procedures, Section 9.7, whereby a graduate student may request a formal inquiry concerning a complaint or grievance.
 Individuals will not be reprimanded or discriminated against for initiating an inquiry or complaint.

 Institute Policy Guiding the Graduate Student Experience

 - MIT does not discriminate against individuals on the basis of race, color, gender, sexual orientation, religion, handicap, age or national or ethnic origin in administration of its education policies, admission policies, scholarship and loan programs and other Institute administered programs and activities [http://web.mit.edu/policies/7/7.1.html].